-We recognize that under the scenario in which all LSEs meet their 15% PRM requirements but one or more IOUs fail to meet their additional 2.5% target, the 17.5% PRM approach we adopt here would not allow CAISO to trigger its Capacity Procurement Mechanism.
-However, we also note that this target will remain in effect for IOUs through the timeframe in which CAISO would trigger its CPM - as described in CAISO's testimony the trigger would be a deficient month-ahead RA showing by one or more LSE.
-It is unclear to us that the CAISO would have a substantively better ability to procure resources in the market in that timeframe than the IOUs, who will also have the advantage of not needing to wait until the month ahead showings reflect deficiencies.
-The CAISO and the IOUs would simply be in the same market competing for the same resources.
-Moreover, as noted above, should any LSE report deficiencies in the month-ahead space, CAISO can trigger CPM procurement to backstop those deficiencies.
+We recognize that under the scenario in which all LSEs meet their 15% PRM requirements but one or more IOUs fail to meet their additional 2.5% target, the effective 17.5% PRM approach we adopt here would not allow CAISO to trigger its Capacity Procurement Mechanism.
+However, we also note that these targets will remain in effect for IOUs through the timeframe in which CAISO would trigger its CPM - as described in CAISO's testimony the trigger would be a deficient month-ahead RA showing by one or more LSE.
+It is unclear to us that the CAISO would have a substantively better ability to procure resources in the market within that timeframe than the IOUs, who will also have the advantage of not needing to wait until the month ahead showings reflect deficiencies..
+Moreover, as noted above, should LSEs collectively not meet their 15% PRM RA requirements in the month-ahead space, CAISO can still trigger CPM procurement to backstop those deficiencies.

-These incremental PRM procurement targets will remain in effect for each IOU in subsequent years, unless and until superseded by a future Commission decision.
+These incremental PRM procurement targets will remain in effect for each IOU in 2021 and 2022, unless superseded by a future Commission decision.